A-TURBO-99/A-TURBO-99/README.md

 -------
-- My name is Amr Mahmoud Mokbl With , And my nickname is "A-TURBO-99"
+**- My name is Amr Mahmoud Mokbl  and my nickname is "A-TURBO-99"
 - I am passionate about studying cybersecurity "The Offensive Side"
 - I am currently studying at Future Academy.
 I study computer science
-- 🔭 I’m currently working as a bughunter and solve the CTF labs
+- 🔭 I’m currently working as a bughunter and solve the CTF labs**
--

 -------

-**📝 Latest Blog Posts**
+**📝 My Skills**

 <!-- BLOG-POST-LIST:START -->
 - [Yearly Review - 2025](https://blog.athulcyriac.in/blog/2025/)